Magnetar giant flare oscillations and the nuclear symmetry energy: The Nuclear Physics of the Crust

+For the core, we use the probability distribution for the EOS determined by \citet{steiner12} from observations of PREs and from the quiescent emission of LMXBs.
+We construct five equations of state corresponding to the most probable mass-radius relation along with its 1- and 2-$\sigma$ lower and upper bounds.
+Our core model is distinct from the interaction used to describe matter in the crust (Skyrme models SLy4 or Rs) because we wish to avoid the additional assumption that the physics of matter at low and high densities is correlated.
+If we were to use the SLy4 EOS in the core, the radius of a $1.4\Msun$ neutron star is $11.65\km$ \citep{Stone03}, a bit larger than the lower 1-$\sigma$ results from \citet{steiner12}.
+For the Rs EOS, the radius of a $1.4\Msun$ neutron star is $13.04\km$, which is very similar to the largest radius implied by the mass and radius observations from \citet{steiner12}.
 Each equation of state gives mass-radius combinations with different crust thicknesses, and hence a unique fundamental mode ($n=0$) and harmonic mode ($n=1$).
 We can constrain the masses and radii of magnetars by matching predicted fundamental modes and harmonic modes to observed QPOs.
-While GR tends to decrease the frequencies, softer core equations of state with smaller radii tend to increase the frequencies.
-Because of this latter effect, we get frequencies which are larger than that obtained in \citet{steiner09}.
+While general relativistic corrections tend to decrease the frequencies, softer core equations of state with smaller radii tend to increase the frequencies.
+Because of this latter effect, we get frequencies which are larger than that obtained by \citet{steiner09}.
 The $n=0$, $l=2$ mode corresponds to the $29\Hz$ QPO of SGR 1806-20.
 Our model predicts $n=1$ harmonic modes near $600\Hz$ and we compare these predicted modes with the $626\Hz$ QPO of SGR 1806-20.

 To find crusts with fundamentals that match the $29\Hz$ QPO we model crust perturbations in magnetars between $0.8\textrm{--}2.0\Msun$ with magnetic fields matching the surface dipole field of SGR 1806-20.
 Whichever crust has an $n=0$, $l=2$ mode that matches the $29\Hz$ QPO we take as the crust of the magnetar.
-This method is demonstrated in Figure~\ref{f.frequency} where crusts are constructed using the SLy4 crust EOS~\citep{cha95}.
+This method is demonstrated in Fig.~\ref{f.frequency} where crusts are constructed using the SLy4 crust EOS~\citep{cha95}.
 Crusts with harmonics that match the $626\Hz$ QPO are found using an identical technique.
-Whichever crust has a $n=1$ mode which reproduces the observed QPO we take as crust of the magnetar.
+We take whichever crust has an $n=1$ mode that reproduces the observed QPO as the crust of the magnetar.
 The same analysis is repeated for the 1 and 2-$\sigma$ lower and upper bounds on the core EOS.